 They may become verbally abusive or give you that glare, as they tell you what to do, without giving an explanation or option.

-They’ll offer solutions which are always in their favor, and not usually based on fact, often coming across as hypocritical.
+They’ll offer solutions which are always in their favour, and not usually based on fact, often coming across as hypocritical.

 Driven By Childlike Rage

-What they’ll always do is protect their fragile ego, while thinking they’re a perfect person, as they’ll constantly focus on the faults of others,
+What they’ll always do is protect their fragile ego.
+They think they’re a perfect person, as they’ll constantly focus on the faults of others.

 They do so, at the expense of not addressing or improving their own dysfunctional personality.

-They’ll push others to the brink, forcing them to react by taking drastic action such as getting punched in the face, and will then blame the other person for being inappropriate.
+They’ll push others to the brink, forcing them to react by taking drastic action.
+Then they’ll blame them for being inappropriate.

-They’ll demand others to change their ways, this to correct their mistakes, as it’s never their fault.
+They’ll demand others to change their ways, to correct their mistakes, as it’s never their fault.

 To Control The Control Freak

-Those who has a tendency to control, will engage in a constant predictable series of behaviors which will frustrate and cause resentment in others.
+Those who has a tendency to control, will engage in a constant predictable series of behaviours which will frustrate and cause resentment in others.

 They act the way they do, because they believe that’s how they need to accomplish their goals.